 - Believe children should be seen, but not heard.

-- manipulation and exploitation of the parent–child bond, such as guilt induction or love withdrawal.
+- Manipulate and exploit the parent–child bond, through such as guilt induction or love withdrawal.

-- negative, affect-laden expressions and criticisms, such as disappointment and shame.
+- Use negative, affect-laden expressions and criticisms, such as disappointment and shame.

-In general, moderate amount of behavioral regulation and monitoring are good for children.
-These boundaries and monitoring are associated with positive outcomes such as better academic performance.
-However, when parents become overprotective, the parenting becomes controlling.
+Moderate amount of behavioral regulation and monitoring are good for children.
+Enforcing boundaries and monitoring are associated with positive outcomes such as less acting out and better academic performance12.

-Parents who are controlling undermine their children’s confidence in their abilities.
+Parents who are very behaviorally controlling undermine their children’s confidence in their abilities.
 Excessive parental assistance during tasks and interrupting a child’s problem-solving communicate doubt regarding the child’s competencies.
 As a result, these children suffer from lower self-esteem.
-They are less self-regulated, higher in acting out, and lower academic achievement10,11.
+They are less self-regulated, higher in acting out, and lower in academic achievement13,14.